imolander/JavaScript/JS_Data_Types_Naming_Conventions.md

 	undefined

-To figure out the data type of a variable you can used
+To figure out the data type of a variable you can use

 	typeof